Zoom TV (Poland)

-Zoom TV is a Polish television channel, launched on October 25, 2016.
+Zoom is a Polish television channel, launched on October 25, 2016.

 Programming

 On the programming schedule consists of programs prepared by the local cable televisions, associated in the Polish Chamber of Electronic Communication (PIKE), magazines created for the web portal Onet.pl, and also movies, TV series and documentaries.
+The channel was available as a free-to-air terrestrial television network until it left Polish DTT on December 29, 2025.

+In September 2025 Zoom TV received a Spanish license from Comisión Nacional de los Mercados y la Competencia,Kanał który zniknie z multipleksu ma dodatkową koncesję, Poza Polską On March 11, 2026, Polish National Broadcasting Council (KRRiT) revoked polish license for Zoom TV, On May 1, 2026, Zoom TV fully switched to Spanish license and changed its name to Zoom.